avery-whitehead/StreetMapsDownload/README.md

 `main_clusters.py` - Uses DBSCAN to create clusters of locations and produces one map per cluster

+`main_postcodes_per_round.py` - Groups locations by postcodes and produces one map per postcode, but overview maps are created for each collection round instead.
+Also merges the created maps into a single document at the end

+The most up to date main file is `main_postcodes_per_round.py`

 ## Library files

 `colourgen.py` - Creates a list of n visually distinct colours used to label the markers on the map, used in all main files